opitz/docker_multihost/README.md

  * moodledata_path	: path to the general moodledata folder - it will contain a subrirectory for every (Moodle-)server configured.
 It should contain a symlink to /filedir to access moodledata files.
 This way the cache is retained even between server restarts.
  * filedir_path		: path to a moodledata/filedir.
 This repository which will be available as /filedir in running Docker containers and from there can be mapped multiple times via symlink into the moodledata used by the VHOSTs in the Docker container.

-After the setting have been changed/confirmed the installation will finish by calling the 'install_commands.sh' command file (see below).
+After the setting have been changed/confirmed the installation will finish by calling the 'install_commands.sh' command file (see below) and finally will start the Docker multihost server.

 install_commands.sh
 -------------------